Who we are

 - Treatments prior to transport team arrival

-LifeLine currently utilizes two AirBus H125 helicopters operated by REACH Air Medical Services.
-Our helicopters are based at:
+LifeLine currently utilizes five AirBus H125 helicopters operated by REACH Air Medical Services and one fixed-wing PC12 airplane operated by Guardian Air Medical Services.
+These aircraft are based at:

 - LifeLine 1 – UCHealth Medical Center of the Rockies in Loveland, Colorado.